SiaFoundation/siad/modules/renter/README.md

 `threadedUploadAndRepair`, a thread that continually checks for work, schedules work, and then updates the filesystem when work is completed.

+The renter tracks backups and siafiles separately, which essentially means the renter has a backup filesystem and a siafile filesystem.
+As such, we need to check both these filesystems separately with the repair loop.
+Since the backups are in a different filesystem, the health loop does not check on the backups which means that there are no outside triggers for the repair loop that a backup wasn't uploaded successfully and needs to be repaired.
+Because of this we always check for backup chunks first to ensure backups are succeeding.
+There is a size limit on the heap to help check memory usage in check, so by adding backup chunks to the heap first we ensure that we are never skipping over backup chunks due to a full heap.

-We always check for backup chunks first to ensure backups are succeeding.
-For the rest of the filesystem the repair loop uses a directory heap.
+For the siafile filesystem the repair loop uses a directory heap to prioritize which chunks to add.
 The directoryHeap is a max heap of directory elements sorted by health.
+The directory heap is initialized by pushing an unexplored root directory element.
+As directory elements are popped of the heap, they are explored, which means the directory that was popped off the heap as unexplored gets marked as explored and added back to the heap, while all the subdirectories are added as unexplored.
+Each directory element contains the health information of the directory it represents, both directory health and aggregate health.
+If a directory is unexplored the aggregate health is considered, if the directory is explored the directory health is consider in the sorting of the heap.
+This is to allow us to navigate through the filesystem and follow the path of worse health to find the most in need directories first.
+When the renter needs chunks to add to the upload heap, directory elements are popped of the heap and chunks are pulled from that directory to be added to the upload heap.
+If all the chunks that need repairing are added to the upload heap then the directory element is dropped.
+If not all the chunks that need repair are added, then the directory element is added back to the directory heap with a health equal to the next chunk that would have been added, thus re-prioritizing that directory in the heap.

-The repair loop checks if the file system is healthy by checking the top directory element in the directory heap.
+To build the upload heap for the siafile filesystem, the repair loop checks if the file system is healthy by checking the top directory element in the directory heap.
 If healthy and there are no chunks currently in the upload heap, then the repair loop sleeps until it is triggered by a new upload or a repair is needed.
-Chunks are added to the upload heap by popping the directory off the directory heap and adding any chunks that are a worse health than the next directory in the directory heap.
+If the filesystem is in need of repair, chunks are added to the upload heap by popping the directory off the directory heap and adding any chunks that are a worse health than the next directory in the directory heap.
 This continues until the `MaxUploadHeapChunks` is met.
 The repair loop will then repair those chunks and call bubble on the directories that chunks were added from to keep the file system updated.
 This will continue until the file system is healthy, which means all files have a health less than the `RepairThreshold`.

-When repairing files, the Renter will first try and repair the `siafile` from the local file on disk.
+When repairing chunks, the Renter will first try and repair the chunk from the local file on disk.
 If the local file is not present, the Renter will download the needed data from its contracts in order to perform the repair.
-In order for a remote repair, ie repairing from data downloaded from the Renter's contracts, to be successful the `siafile` must be at 1x redundancy or better.
-If a `siafile` is below 1x redundancy and the local file is not present the file is considered lost as there is no way to repair it.
+In order for a remote repair, ie repairing from data downloaded from the Renter's contracts, to be successful the chunk must be at 1x redundancy or better.
+If a chunk is below 1x redundancy and the local file is not present the chunk, and therefore the file, is considered lost as there is no way to repair it.

 **Assumptions / Complexities**
- - New uploads have chunks added directly to the upload heap
+ - `Upload` adds chunks directly to the upload heap by calling `managedBuildAndPushChunks`
- - Repair loop will be sleep until work is needed meaning other threads will wake up the repair loop
+ - Repair loop will sleep until work is needed meaning other threads will wake up the repair loop by calling the `repairNeeded` channel
+ - There is always enough space in the heap, or the number of backup chunks is few enough that all the backup chunks are always added to the upload heap.
+ - The repair loop relies on the directory heap being accurate which in terms relies on the health loop keeping the filesystem up to date.
+ - The repair loop passes chunks on to the upload subsystem and expects that subsystem to handle the request
+ - Stuck chunks get added directory to the upload heap and have priority over normal uploads and repairs
- - Backup chunks are added first
+ - Streaming upload chunks are added directory to the upload heap and have the highest priority
- - Repair loop doesn't account for the fact that workers take time to finish an upload.
-Currently is assumes that this work finishing immediately

 #### Stuck Loop
 File's are marked as `stuck` if the Renter is unable to fully upload the file.
 While there are many reasons a file might not be fully uploaded, failed uploads due to the Renter, ie the Renter shut down, will not cause the file to be marked as `stuck`.
-The intention is that if a file is marked as `stuck` then it is assumed that there is a problem with the file itself.
+The goal is to mark a chunk as stuck if it is independently unable to be uploaded.
+Meaning, this chunk is unable to be repaired but other chunks are able to be repaired.
+We mark a chunk as stuck so that the repair loop will ignore it in the future and instead focus on chunks that are able to be repaired.

 The stuck loop is responsible for targeting chunks that didn't get repaired properly.
-The stuck loop randomly finds a directory containing stuck chunks and then will randomly add one stuck chunk to the heap.
+To add stuck chunks to the upload heap, one chunk is selected uniformly at random out of all of the stuck chunks in the filesystem.
+The stuck loop does this by first selecting a directory containing stuck chunks and then selecting a file with stuck chunks to then adds one stuck chunk from that file to the heap.
 The randomness with which the stuck loop finds stuck chunks is weighted by stuck chunks ie a directory with more stuck chunks will be more likely to be chosen and a file with more stuck chunks will be more likely to be chosen.
+The stuck loop repeats this process of finding a stuck chunk until there are `MaxStuckChunksInHeap` stuck chunks in the upload heap.

 Stuck chunks are priority in the heap, so limiting it to `MaxStuckChunksInHeap` at a time prevents the heap from being saturated with stuck chunks that potentially cannot be repaired which would cause no other files to be repaired.
 If the repair of a stuck chunk is successful, a signal is sent to the stuck loop and another stuck chunk is added to the heap.
+Additionally, since the repair of the stuck chunk was successful the stuck loop assumes that the rest of the stuck chunks in that file will be repair, so it adds any other stuck chunks from that file to the upload heap.
 If the repair wasn't successful, the stuck loop will wait for the `repairStuckChunkInterval` to pass and then try another random stuck chunk.
 If the stuck loop doesn't find any stuck chunks, it will sleep until a bubble triggers it by finding a stuck chunk.

+**Assumptions / Complexities**
+ - If a stuck chunk is successfully repaired, the rest of the file's stuck chunks are repaired

 ### Backup Subsystem
 **Key Files**
  - [backup.go](./backup.go)
  - [backupsnapshot.go](./backupsnapshot.go)

-**Key Constants**
- - uploadPollTimeout
- - uploadPollInterval
- - snapshotSyncSleepDuration

 *TODO*
   - expand subsystem description